-The decoded data were converted to the EOL Sounding Composite (ESC) format using EOL software.
+Both sets of data were then converted to the EOL Sounding Composite (ESC) format using EOL software.
 ESC is a columnar ASCII format that consists of 15 header records for each sounding with the remaining records containing the radiosonde data and their associated data quality flags.
 ESC is further described in section 4.0.